Those Magnificent Men in their Flying Machines, yes, they went up tiddly up and down tiddly down in would you believe in the Highlands of Perthshire.

-A small working party of Royal Engineers from the Army Balloon Factory was therefore sent north it was reported to carry out certain work in connection with the fitting of machinery to a new airship.
-But it was not to Dunkeld, the out-of-the-way spot was in fact on the Duke of Atholl’s estate at Blair Atholl.
+A small working party of Royal Engineers from the Army Balloon Factory was sent northwards to conduct certain work in connection with the fitting of machinery to a new airship, but not to Dunkeld, the out-of-the-way spot was in fact on the Duke of Atholl’s estate at Blair Atholl.
+These top-secret tests they hoped would lead to the first engine powered British military aeroplane.

+A delicate aircraft was put in a railway carriage at Farnborough in July 1907 and transported under great secrecy up to Blair Atholl, then carted from the station up to Glen Tilt, just north of the village.
 Here the aircraft was assembled and camouflaged from inquisitive eyes by having white stripes and dark patches painted on the upper surfaces.
-These top-secret tests were hoped would lead to the first engine powered British military aeroplane.

-The delicate aircraft was put in a railway carriage at Farnborough in July 1907 and transported up to Blair Atholl and then carted from the station up to Glen Tilt, just north of the village.
-Starting with the glider, Dunne D.1-A, the configuration was tested at Glen Tilt and achieved some success but was heavily damaged on landing, hitting a wall.
+The aircraft design was of a swept back arrowhead planform design with no movable vertical surfaces.
+Starting with the glider, Dunne D.1-A, the aircraft configuration was tested at Glen Tilt, launched from a 4-wheel trolley, and flown by Colonel Capper, it achieved some success, but was heavily damaged on landing, hitting a wall.
 Repaired and brought closer to Blair Atholl, power was added to it with two 12hp Buchet engines.
-The now modified John William Dunne designed aircraft; the D.1-B, first flew for one successful 8-second flight on 29 September 1907.
-It was damaged again on landing.
+The now modified John William Dunne designed aircraft; the D.1-B, piloted by Lieutenant Lancelot Gibbs, first for one successful 8-second flight on 29 September 1907.
+It was again damaged on landing wrecked when it rolled off the chassis of the trolley gear.
 This was not an uncommon event in the early days of flying.

-Certain parts of the aeroplane were sent the next day by train to Farnborough for minor alterations and repairs.
+Certain parts of the test aeroplane were sent the next day by train to Farnborough for minor alterations and repairs.
 They were packed at daybreak and loaded onto two railways wagons ready to be attached to the afternoon express from Inverness.

 These experiments had validated the stability Dunne considered so indispensable to flight.
-Dunne had concentrated his efforts on tailless designs, and he produced some inherently stable aircraft, capable of flying steadily, even with the controls locked on a straight course, all by itself.
+Dunne had concentrated his efforts on tailless designs, and he produced inherently stable aircraft, capable of flying steadily, even with the controls locked on a straight course, all by itself.

 The Marquis of Tullibardine (heir to the Duke of Atholl) told the press in an interview that everything pointed to success.
 “Even if people like myself, who are sceptical concerning the utility of these things as fighting machines, have been convinced.
 Personally, and in common with many other soldiers, I would rather they were unnecessary, but while other nations are at work on them it would be poor tactics for Great Britain to lag behind.
 Lieutenant Dunne wishes his inventions to be at the disposal of the British Government, he is actuated purely by patriotic motives.
 I have ascertained that the model tested in the valley of the Tilt will glide, drive, or hover, and that stability in a marvellous degree has been attained.”